rozek/hyperscript-examples/README.md

 This repository shall narrow this gap a bit by providing a (growing) number of hopefull useful examples.

+> Just a small note: if you like this repository and seem to benefit from its contents, consider "starring" it (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ### \_hyperscript "methods" for (scripted) HTML Elements ###

 If you want \_hyperscript scripted HTML elements to act like "components" offering more complex functionality you will probably want these elements to provide "methods".
 Fortunately, such "methods" can be implemented with ease: